skit-ai/dialogy/README.md

 ### Will Dialogy help me with model training boilerplate?
 ❌.
 This is not an end-to-end automated model training framework.
-That said, no one wants to write boilerplate code, unfortunately, it doesn't align with the objectives of this project also it is hard to accomodate for different needs
+That said, no one wants to write boilerplate code, unfortunately, it doesn't align with the objectives of this project.
+Also, it is hard to accomodate for different needs
 like:

 - library dependencies
 - hardware support
 - Need for visualizations/reports during/after training.

-Any rigidity here would lead to distractions both to maintainers and users of this project.
-Therefore we will provide **plugin support**.
+Any rigidity here would lead to distractions both to maintainers and users of this project. [`Plugins`](./docs/plugins/README.md) and custom
-Separate, isolated and lightweight libraries that just work for a recipe.
+[Workflow](./docs/workflow/README.md) are certainly welcome and can take care of recipe-based needs.

 ### Shouldn't evaluation be common if we are using this software?
 ❌.
 Evaluation of models is hard to standardize. if you have a fairly common need, feel free to contribute your `workflow`, `plugins`.